 5. Scheduling conflicts (something came up!)

 We just finished chastising RSVP mischief-makers.
 But not every absentee case is a thoughtless act.
-Sometimes those you care for cannot show for good reason.
+Sometimes those you care for can't show for good reason.

-What happens when someone you hold dear cannot come, such as a family member?
+What happens when someone you hold dear can't come, such as a family member?
 Those essential cogs in the sentimental machinery of your nuptials.

 Whether your sister has been called in to work or a vicious ex has saddled your best friend with childcare, sudden scheduling conflicts are a common last-minute wedding problem.

-And conflicts do not just apply to your family, but to your future spouse's clan.
+And conflicts don't just apply to your family, but to your future spouse's clan.
 Imagine how hostile your future in-laws may become if they get zeroed out of the festivities.

 So how flexible is your wedding date or time?